Bhāts: Origin claims and demographics

 During his fieldwork in Rajasthan, Snodgrass observed that the royal Bhats of Rajasthan typically view themselves as descendants of the Brahmins who "long ago composed Sanskrit verse in praise of kings" and also maintained genealogies of the royals.

-Bhat (also spelled as Bhatt or Butt) is a surname in the Indian subcontinent.
-Bhat and Bhatt are shortened rendition of Bhatta.

-The word "Bhat" (Sanskrit: भट, IAST: Bhaṭa) means "teacher" in Sanskrit.
-While the original shortened rendition of "Bhatta" was "Bhat" or "Bhatt," many of the migrants to the Punjab region started spelling their surname as "But" or "Butt" which is the spelling of the clan used in the Pahari language.

 Snodgrass suggests that the Bhats, who according to him are eponymous but different people from the elite bards, also hail from Rajasthan.
 During his fieldwork, Snodgrass observed that the Bhats, who are "a community of low-status entertainers", l the pir Mala Nur, a Muslim saint who is also venerated by them, as the progenitor of their community.
 He suggests that the majority of their populace originated from Rajasthan's Nagaur and Sikar.
 They live in these 2 districts in thousands of numbers.
 They are also found in Jaipur and Udaipur.
 Some of them have originated from the western desert areas of Rajasthan.
 Snodgrass suggests that though these people call themselves Bhats, they "did not traditionally perform for nobility".
 He refers to them as the "low-caste Bhats".

 Piliavsky claims that majority of the bards "came from the ranks of the vagrants".